 In this tutorial, we will learn the basics of web services, their features and the types of web services.
 After this tutorial, we will move forward to tutorials on manual testing and automation testing of these web services in subsequent posts.

 What is a Web Service?

-A Web service is a web application that can communicate with other web based applications over network.
+A Web service is a web application that can communicate with other web-based applications over a network.
 Web service implementation allows two web applications developed in different languages to interact with each other using a standardized medium like XML, SOAP, HTTP etc.

 Features of web services-